Reviews You Can Rely On

 The SanDisk Extreme Go 64GB displayed an excellent balance of cost and efficiency and proved to be one of the quickest drives during our testing.
 It completes numerous tasks rapidly, including moving a single large file or a big folder containing a large number of small files.
 For example, a 5 GB folder filled with thousands of modest files wrote to the drive in just 7 minutes, proving to double the other models' typical speed.
 Large media files moved even faster, taking only 31 seconds to write a 5GB HD movie.
 Topping off this stellar performance is the price tag — the Extreme Go 64GB sells for well under the price of many premium drives on the market.
 The plastic construction feels relatively sturdy, and a smooth sliding mechanism retracts the connector when it's not in use.
 It's not super tiny, but the body is still thin enough that it won't be in the way of any other ports while in use — we had no problem plugging in a large cable for headphones in the next port over beside the drive.

-The price is on par with the performance, but if you aren't using it regularly, the cost might be more than you're willing to cough up.
-Also, the drive is a bit large — to the extent that it might bulk up the feel of your keychain.
-Even though its plastic fabrication seems stronger than others, we are not confident that it would stand up to the everyday abuse that a keychain is often subjected to.
-That said, if you need to transfer several gigabytes of data all at once, we think you would be pleased with the Extreme Go 64GB.
+Though the price is on par with the performance, the cost may be too steep for sporadic use.
+The drive is also rather large — to the extent that it might make your keychain feel too bulky.
+Although its plastic build seems more durable than other models, we are not confident it can hold up to the everyday abuse that many of us subject a keychain to.
+That said, if you need to transfer several gigabytes of data all at once, we think the Extreme Go 64GB won't disappoint.

 Max write/read speeds: 14/166 MB/s | Available sizes (GB): 16, 32, 64, 128, 256